rentry/rentry.github.io/_posts/2021-04-10-developing-film-with-coffee.md

 ![Photo development tank, beakers, bottles, and measuring spoons]({{ '/assets/images/caffenol-10.JPG' | relative_url }})

 ### The not-so-good stuff
-- I accidentally scratched the negatives when using the squeegee to try to avoid water marks.
+- I accidentally scratched the negatives when using the squeegee to try to eliminate water marks.
 - I didn't let the negatives dry for long enough before cutting them.
 - I don't have many dust-free areas of my old farmhouse, so it's difficult to keep the negatives clean after developing.